nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **Profiles**

-- The SNOMED CT binding for the Composition profile sections has been amended to fix validation errors.
+- CareConnect-ITK-EDIS-Composition-1 - The SNOMED CT bindings for the profile sections has been amended to fix validation errors.
 - CareConnect-ITK-Condition-1 - Element `abatement` has been reinstated.
 Cardinality has been changed from 0..0 to 0..1.

 **Section Headings**